 The 51-year-old is the daughter of all Palestinian homes.
 She entered it when she was in her mid-twenties.
 She is the daughter of the street who did not grow up in the eyes of the generation of the intifada, the daughter of the camps that thousands cried yesterday, the resistance carried her on their shoulders, because they felt for a long time that she was their back on the screen, the old women shouted for her: “From the embryo of the father, Sherine is a lit candle” because she chose the camp as her home When strangers come to break in.

 The daughter of the village of Beit Hanina, who was born and raised in Jerusalem, from a family that hails from the city of Bethlehem (south of the occupied West Bank), she finished her secondary education at the “School of the Rosary Nuns.”
 Since 1991, she responded to her passion by switching from studying architecture at the University of Science and Technology in Jordan, to majoring in the Department of Journalism and Media at Yarmouk University of Jordan as well.
 After her graduation, she returned to the occupied territories, to take up work with several parties, starting with the “Relief Agency”, then “Voice of Palestine”, and from there to “Amman TV”, then “Monte Carlo Radio”, before she became the first correspondent of “Al-Jazeera” in 1997.
 “Until her martyrdom yesterday.
-“Shireen follows every tank, and catches every shot,” says her colleagues, who could not complete any of their phrases.
+“Shireen follows every tank, and catches every shot,” says her colleagues, who might not complete any of their phrases.
 She dedicated her life to the profession that she loved.
 A profession that was not for her a source of livelihood, as much as it was a national and humanitarian role, and a life mission.

 In the Al Jazeera staff, they used to call her the “first reporter,” not only because of her presence, but also because she created a journalistic style that precedes the video production.
 Her colleagues point out that Shireen was looking for the most difficult ways to produce her television material.
 She would not send her team to the field, and then go in the last moments of work to record the “conclusion stand”, but rather was camping at the place where an event was expected to take place.
 She sits among the people she said she chose to work as a journalist to be “close” to them.
 For hours, on the thresholds of Jerusalem, or walking near the wall, with “the human being” in the face of tear gas, and in front of the tanks whose crews deliberately harass them, on the accusation of “photographing security areas,” according to what she said in one of the interviews, and in the direction to which the bullets are heading The guns… From there, she monitors the story from the beginning, listens to the talk of the heroes of her report, tries to delve into their innermost thoughts… From those concerns, fears and wishes, she writes the text of her report.